Nicolas Fouquet: Arrest

-The king was also concerned about Fouquet’s carefully cultivated network of friends and clients, which made him one of the most influential individuals in the realm.
+The king was also concerned about Fouquet's carefully cultivated network of friends and clients, which made him one of the most influential individuals in the realm.
 Then only 22 years old, the king was afraid to act openly against so powerful a minister.
 As a child, Louis had observed the armed conflict that threatened his monarchy during the Fronde and had solid reasons to be concerned about rebellion.
-As Superintendent, Fouquet headed the enormously wealthy and influential corps of partisans (tax farmers), who, if challenged as a group, could have caused the king serious trouble.
+As superintendent, Fouquet headed the enormously wealthy and influential corps of partisans (tax farmers), which, if challenged as a group, could have caused the king serious trouble.

-By crafty devices, Fouquet was induced to sell his office of procureur général, causing him to lose his immunity from royal prosecution; he paid the money received from the sale (about 1 million Livres) into the royal treasury as a gesture to earn the favor of the king.[1]:140, At the same time, he was weighed down by his own recent faux pas – notably, when he tried unsuccessfully to recruit a mistress of the king as a spy (the mistress refused Fouquet’s offer of money and duly reported it to the king).
+By crafty devices, Fouquet was induced to sell his office of procureur général, causing him to lose his immunity from royal prosecution; he paid the money received from the sale (about 1 million livres) into the royal treasury as a gesture to earn the favor of the king.:140, At the same time, he was weighed down by his own recent faux pas – notably, when he tried unsuccessfully to recruit a mistress of the king as a spy (the mistress refused Fouquet's offer of money and duly reported it to the king).

 After his visit to Vaux, the king announced that he was going to Nantes for the opening of the meeting of the provincial estates of Brittany.
 He required his ministers, including Fouquet, to go with him.
 On 5 September 1661, Fouquet was leaving the council chamber, flattered with the assurance of the king's esteem, when he was arrested by d’Artagnan, lieutenant of the king's musketeers.
-It is reported that the arrest took Fouquet completely by surprise since he apparently thought that he was very much in the king's good graces.
-He was initially imprisoned at the Chateau d’Angers.
+It is reported that the arrest took Fouquet completely by surprise because he apparently thought that he was very much in the king's good graces.
+He initially was imprisoned at the Chateau d’Angers.